Go to Reviews.org AU Edition

 The DVR's unlimited storage space is a feature that plays into the value of YouTube TV.

-No other streaming service gives you an unlimited DVR storage space, and your recordings will save for nine months.
+Only YouTube TV and Hulu + Live TV give you an unlimited DVR storage space, and your recordings will save for nine months.

-You can record all episodes from The Office and Friends on your smart tv, as well as all the movies your heart desires.
+You can record all episodes from The Office and Friends on your smart TV, as well as all the movies your heart desires.

 The DVR comes in handy during game season too.
 You can record a great NFL football game one season, save it, and watch it again during the summer when you're missing the gridiron action.